-Apple's got so big that it is building a new campus to compliment its campus at One Infinite Loop.
-Here are 46 facts about the new Apple campus, which is referred to by many as the 'Spaceship Campus' due to its flying saucer-like design.
+Apple's got so big that it is building a new campus to complement its campus at One Infinite Loop.
+Here are 51 facts about the new Apple campus, which is referred to by many as the 'Spaceship Campus' due to its flying-saucer-like design.

-Speaking of flying saucers, someone flew a drone over Apple’s ‘spaceship’ campus, in January, watch the video below to see how the new campus is shaping up.
+Speaking of flying saucers, YouTube user MyithZ flew a drone over Apple's 'spaceship' campus in January 2015.
+Watch the video below to see how the new campus is shaping up.

 Watch it here: